aramisgithub/questpresentation/document.md

   to Odysseus by Aeolus, god of the winds.
 When the bag is opened, it releases a wind that blows them far away from Ithaca.

+## Comparison

+- Mulan

+    - The Approach is much more subdued in Mulan, and feels "set" and "official"

+- Odyssey

+    - Approach in the Odyssey more spontaneous, integrating surprise

+    - It is more dangerous, setting the tone for the Supreme Ordeal

 # Supreme ordeal

 ## Mulan